2020-21 Reopening Plans

 In its first year of partnership between Christ School and the Howley Foundation, the program has identified and designated Morlue Eesiah, an 8th grader at Canterbury School, as its first recipient.
 The Howley Foundation dedicates scholarships to assist and help all students, regardless of economic means.
 Students are selected based on high academic achievement, a demonstrated capacity for leadership, and exceptional personal character.

-Canterbury hosts "X-Plan" author to discuss building a foundation of trust with our children
+Canterbury will host "X-Plan" author to discuss building a foundation of trust with our children

 Feb.
 27, 2020

 The Canterbury Parents’ Association and Canterbury School’s Fund for Christian Ethical Living are pleased to welcome Bert Fulks to speak to our community in September.
 This event is free and open to the public.

 CPA Parent Education Series: Bert Fulks

 Berry Hall at Canterbury School, 5400 Old Lake Jeanette Rd.

 Bert’s simple parenting idea went viral several years ago: if your teenagers find themselves in a situation where they feel uncomfortable or trapped, they can text a family member an X. That family member will then call, giving the teen a way out while still maintaining their freedom.

 Bert has expanded this concept in his book "X-Plan Parenting" to emphasize the importance of developing an allied relationship between you and your kids, instead of trying to be your child’s best friend or their adversary.
 When kids know parents have their backs, they can grow into who they were made to be.

 Bert is a former teacher and a father of three.
 With nearly 30 years’ experience working with kids, Bert insightfully provides wisdom, understanding, and compassion to parents and kids.
 Contact us to purchase a copy of Bert's book.

 Oct.
 31, 2019